 One area where I think the results set out in the spreadsheet need adjusting is in respect of the evaluation period which I think for both options should have year zero in 2009 and a final year of 2034 (or presumably 2039 with the revised evaluation rules).
 On the basis of the initial analysis for the 15 minute option with a 25 year evaluation period and a 10 per cent discount rate, this would reduce the overall NPVs by about 3 per cent.
 While it might be appropriate to include a longer evaluation period for the 10 minute option because of the longer capital expenditure profile, this is probably better as a sensitivity test with the main case strictly in alignment with LTNZ guidelines.
-The NPVs of the benefits for the 10 minute case should probably be calculated using the same factors as for the 15 minute case, and rely on differences in the benefits for 2016 to give differences in the NPVs.
+The NPVs of the benefits for the 10 minute case, and rely on differences in the benefits for 2016 to give differences in the NPVs.